appium/appium/packages/appium/docs/en/guides/caps.md

 !!! info

-    Individual drivers and plugins can support other capabilities, so refer to their documentation for lists ofspecific capability names.
+    Individual drivers and plugins can support other capabilities, so refer to their documentation for lists of specific capability names.
 Some drivers may also not support all of these capabilities

 | <div style="width:12em">Capability</div>   | Type      | Required? | Description  |
 |--------------------------------------------|-----------|-----------|----------------------------|